What is Tough Mudder?

 Prepare yourself, it's going to be one hell of a ride!
 Here's the lowdown on the Tough Mudder obstacles you'll be facing.

-A more recent addition to the list of Tough Mudder obstacles is the Block Ness Monster.
-Featuring at both full and half-length events, this takes working as a team to a whole new level.
+A more recent addition to the list of Tough Mudder obstacles is the Block Ness Monster which takes working as a team to a whole new level.
 Take on 60 feet of rotating barriers, and slide, push and pull you and your teammates to the other side.